Say It Right

 "Say It Right" is a song by Canadian singer Nelly Furtado from her third studio album, Loose (2006).
 It was written by Furtado, Tim "Timbaland" Mosley, and Nate "Danja" Hills, with Furtado crediting the Eurythmics' song "Here Comes the Rain Again" as her inspiration.
-The song was released as the third single from Loose on October 31, 2006 by Geffen Records and Mosley Music Group; in Europe, it was released as the fourth.
+The song was released as the third single from Loose on 31 October 2006, by Geffen Records and Mosley Music Group; in Europe, it was released as the fourth.

 "Say It Right" attained worldwide success, topping the charts in the United States, New Zealand, and numerous European countries.
 The accompanying music video for the song, directed by Rankin & Chris, features Furtado singing in various locations.
 The song has been performed on a number of live appearances by Furtado, including her third headlining Get Loose Tour.
 It received a Grammy Award nomination for Best Female Pop Vocal Performance at the 50th Annual Grammy Awards (2008) but lost to Amy Winehouse's "Rehab".

+In March 2026, "Say It Right" surpassed one billion streams on music platform Spotify.